- LITERALLY

 How do you interpret your bible?

-I put together a quiz to give you a general idea about where you fall when it comes to interpreting bible:
+While I was at it, I put together a quiz to give you a general idea about where you might fall when it comes to interpreting bible:

 - CONSERVATIVE means you lean towards a more means-what-it-says, says-what-it-means interpretation of scripture.
 More literal—in the first sense of the word.